British weather in December

 2020 Overall December 2020 was slightly milder than average.
 Cool first week, then mild and windy, with colder final week.
 Storm Bella brought stronger winds, rain, cold, and some snow, on the 26th.
 It was a wet month, with 135% of average rainfall, and slightly duller than average (93%), and particularly so in the north.
 The highest temperature of the month was 14.9C at Prestatyn in Clwyd on the 18th, and the lowest -10.2C at Dalwhinnie on the 30th.

-2021 Generally unsettled, cold start, but with an exceptionally mild end, making it a mild month overall, particularly in the south.
-It was a very dull month, 27.6 hours of sunshine in December, provisionally making it the fifth dullest on record (since 1919).
+2021 GGenerally unsettled, with a cold start, but with an exceptionally mild end, making it a mild month overall, particularly in the south.
+It was a very dull month, 27.6 hours of sunshine in December (65%) making it the dullest December since 1956 and the fifth dullest on record (since 1919).
 Rainfall overall was 90% of average.
 The lowest temperature of the month was -10.2 ºC at Braemar on the 22nd.
 A few places in the north, particularly on ahigher ground, saw a true White Christmas.
-Many new high temperature records were set for the New Year's Eve, with 16.5C at Bala, a record for Wales, and also the highest temperature in the UK for the month, while Keswick in England reached 15.9 C, Kinlochewe in Scotland reached 16.1 C, and Magilligan reached 15.0 C in Northern Ireland.
+Many new high temperature records were set for the New Year's Eve, with 16.5C at Bala (Gwynedd), a December record for Wales, and also the highest temperature in the UK for the month, while Keswick in England reached 15.9 C, Kinlochewe in Scotland reached 16.1 C, and Magilligan reached 15.0 C in Northern Ireland.
 It's a little confusing because some of these temperatures happened after midnight, while the recording day is 9-9 GMT, so the date the record is set can be different from the day.
 A high reading late at night or on the morning of 1 January would therefore count as an entry for 31 December.

 2022 The only month of 2022 that was colder than average.
 The first half was very cold but fairly dry though with some snow, but it became somewhat milder and more unsettled from the 18th.Overall the CET was 3.4, making it the coldest December since the exceptionally cold month of December 2010.
 It was a drier than average month, with 87% of the UK average, but it was wet in eastern Scotland (here) and parts of southern England.
 It was though a sunny month (116%), except for the far north.
 The maximum at Braemar was -9.3 C on the 12th; the temperature then fell to -17.3 ºC there on the 13th.
 In contrast the highest temperature was 15.9 at Prestatyn and Hawarden (Clwyd, both famous "hot spots" for the Fohn effect).
 The greatest snow depth of the month was 15 cm at Loch Glascarnoch (Ross & Cromarty) on the 15th, and the highest rainfall total in an observing day (9-9) was 150.6 mm at White Barrow (Devon) on the 18-19th.